Showing posts with label home. Show all posts

 On the steps of Ivy Green, Mrs. Thompson told amazing stories of her great-aunt as we waited for a large group to finish their tour.

-We toured the home and the many collections of Helen, her status, and the key she locked Annie Sullivan inside a closet.
+We toured the home and its many collections, including Helen's statues and the key that locked Annie Sullivan inside a closet.

 Helen Keller, a girl who learned to communicate (WATER)